 Furthermore, the virus will still exist in the aerosol, machine and surface of objects around the patient, with the risk of infection due to surface contact.
 Medical staff performing this procedure on patients are also at risk of infection if they do not strictly follow the technical process of infection control," said Associate Professor Dien.

-Associate Professor, Dr. Nguyen Thi Dieu Thuy - Head of the Department of Pediatrics, Hanoi Medical University also said that aerosol is transmitted through the air in the form of small mist particles.
-These small mist particles from the nebulizer can fly in the air, and people nearby who inhale high concentrations will be at risk of infection.
+Associate Professor, Dr. Nguyen Thi Dieu Thuy - Head of the Department of Pediatrics, Hanoi Medical University also said that aerosol is an airborne transmission in the form of small mist particles.
+These small mist particles from the nebulizer can float in the air, and people nearby who inhale high concentrations will be at risk of infection.

-According to Dr. Truong Huu Khanh - Department of Infectious Diseases - Neurology, Children's Hospital 1, "aerosol", the new source of transmission that Shanghai scientists warned about, in this context should be translated as "aerosol", not "dust" which is incorrect and there is no way it can fly around in the air because aerosol is only used in medical facilities!
+According to Dr. Truong Huu Khanh - Department of Infectious Diseases - Neurology, Children's Hospital 1, "aerosol", the new source of transmission that Shanghai scientists warned about in this context should be translated as "aerosol", "dust" is not accurate and there is no way it can fly around in the normal air because aerosol is only used in medical facilities!

 Therefore, the people who need to pay attention to this new discovery are hospitals and medical facilities when using aerosol to treat patients.